International Entrepreneur Rule

 - Comprehensive guidance on the International Entrepreneur Rule in our Policy Manual;

-- Our Form I-941 page, where you can find both the Application for Entrepreneur Parole (PDF, 705.79 KB) and form instructions (PDF, 300.57 KB); and
+- Our Form I-941 page, where you can find both the Application for Entrepreneur Parole and form instructions; and

 - The International Entrepreneur Rule itself, as published in the Federal Register and codified in 8 CFR section 212.19.

-What level of ownership and role in the start-up entity is required?
+What level of ownership and role in the startup entity is required?

-You must have a substantial ownership (which we consider to be at least 10% at time of the initial application’s adjudication) in the start-up business and have a central and active role in its operations.
+You must have a substantial ownership (which we consider to be at least 10% at time of the initial application’s adjudication) in the startup business and have a central and active role in its operations.

-What are the requirements for the start-up entity?
+What are the requirements for the startup entity?

-The start-up must be a U.S. business entity that is lawfully conducting business in the United States and was formed within the 5 years immediately preceding the application for initial parole.
+The startup must be a U.S. business entity that is lawfully conducting business in the United States and was formed within the 5 years immediately preceding the application for initial parole.
 It must also have substantial potential for rapid growth and job creation.

-What type and level of funding are required to demonstrate that the start-up entity has the substantial potential for rapid growth and job creation?
+What type and level of funding are required to demonstrate that the startup entity has the substantial potential for rapid growth and job creation?

 You must be able to document that, within the past 18 months, the entity received the following funding:

-- A qualified investment of at least the required amount from a qualifying investor (currently $264,147);
+- A qualified investment of at least the required amount from a qualifying investor ($311,071 as of Oct.
+1, 2024);

-- A qualified award or grant of at least the required amount from a U.S. federal, state, or local government entity (currently $105,659); or
+- A qualified award or grant of at least the required amount from a U.S. federal, state, or local government entity ($124,429 as of Oct.
+1, 2024); or

-- Alternatively, if the start-up entity partially meets one or both above funding levels, you may submit additional reliable and compelling evidence of the start-up entity’s substantial potential for rapid growth and job creation.
+- Alternatively, if the startup entity partially meets one or both above funding levels, you may submit additional reliable and compelling evidence of the startup entity’s substantial potential for rapid growth and job creation.

-While nothing precludes you from personally investing in the start-up entity or otherwise securing additional funding, only qualified investments from a qualifying investor count towards the minimum investment amount.
+While nothing precludes you from personally investing in the startup entity or otherwise securing additional funding, only qualified investments from a qualifying investor count towards the minimum investment amount.

 A qualified investor: